0xSpaceShard/starknet-devnet/page/docs/guide/json-rpc-api.md

 Devnet also supports JSON-RPC API v0.2.1: [specifications](https://github.com/starkware-libs/starknet-specs/releases/tag/v0.2.1) .
 It can be reached under `/rpc`.
 For an example:

+Requests to rpc and devnet responses are automatically validated against JSON schema in runtime.
+In case of problems, this validations can be disabled by `--disable-rpc-request-validation` and `--disable-rpc-response-validation` run flags.
+If you encounter issues with validation, please [report it on github](https://github.com/Shard-Labs/starknet-devnet/issues).

 ```
 POST /rpc
 {